 She worked closely with non-profit organisations through the National Volunteer & Philanthropy Centre from 2005 – 2007.
 From 2008 – 2012 she was part of a three-man team that founded The Little Arts Academy (LAA), managed by The Old Parliament House Limited.
 Apart from designing the environment for LAA, she worked closely with practitioners/teachers from Singapore to develop curriculum plans within an overarching curriculum framework developed in partnership with many established arts and education specialists on the board of The Business Times Budding Artists Fund.
 The enrollment of LAA grew from 47 children to approximately 250 regular children and youths every week.
 Adelina took on the role of producer and director for the performances created by the children and youths and devised between 15 to 18 performances a year with the students and their mentors/teachers.
 She also supported fundraising and marketing efforts for LAA and donated regularly to the school through personal performances produced under her own theatre company, one:lab.

-Under one:lab, Adelina acted, directed and produced When The World Was Green by Sam Shepard at the Night & Day Bar.
+Under one:lab, I acted, directed and produced When The World Was Green by Sam Shepard at the Night & Day Bar.
 The play explored the malleability of memories, forgiveness and loss in a hotel bar/prison from 20 – 23 September 2010.
-She also developed W, a monologue that features 13 women who contributed significantly to the women’s movement.
+I also developed W, a monologue that features 13 women who have contributed significantly to the women’s movement.
 W (2012) premiered at Design Festa vol 35 in Tokyo with the support of Singapore International Foundation.

 2nd prize, TaPRA 2014 Postgraduate Essay: Place-making Performances: What Can Applied Theatre Practitioners Learn From Skateboarders and Graffiti Artists?’